 - Journalist Fellowships for mid-career journalists to join us in Oxford to work on projects related to different aspects of how news media approach climate change.

 - Original academic research to track how people access climate change news in a range of countries, how and whether they share it, what they think of it, and how much trust they have in it.

-We are thrilled to announce that we’ve selected the first cohort of the Oxford Climate Journalism Network.
-As the chart shows, it’s a group of 100 journalists that’s truly diverse in terms of medium and geography.
+As the chart shows, the first cohort of the Oxford Climate Journalism Network is a group of 100 journalists that’s truly diverse in terms of medium and geography.
 It also includes representatives from global news organisations as well as from niche publications and local news outlets from 61 countries around the world.
-This group will participate in the first online course of the network, starting in January.
-We’ll open applications for the next online course of the network in the spring.
+This group participates in the first online course of the network, starting in January 2022.

 If you want a bespoke course for your news organisation on how to develop your coverage of the climate crisis, please send an email to firstname.lastname@example.org and we'll get back to you to discuss fees, details and possible dates.